Sandrafelis Chebet headlines Baringo race - Capital Sports

-NAIROBI, Kenya, Nov 1 – World U20 champion Sandrafelis Chebet and Isaac Kipkoech will headline the 2018 Lotto foundation Baringo Road Race scheduled to run Sunday at Kabarnet Museum grounds in Baringo County.
+NAIROBI, Kenya, Nov 1 – Africa U20 silver medallist Sandrafelis Chebet and Isaac Kipkoech will headline the 2018 Lotto foundation Baringo Road Race scheduled to run Sunday at Kabarnet Museum grounds in Baringo County.

 Kipkoech, who won the last year’s Baringo Half Marathon, will this time round compete in the men’s 10km race with Chebet defending her crown in the women’s category.